LabyStudio/smarthome-addon/README.md

 # SmartHome Addon
-An addon that adds a module to see who is currently connected to the home network and to display an IP-Camera feed via motion detection.<br>
+An addon that adds a module to see who is currently connected to the home network and to display an IP-Camera feed with motion detection.<br>

 ![Preview](.github/assets/preview.png)